 Check out the Classic Soviet Architecture

 If you are interested in Soviet architecture, there are a few places that you can check out.
 The Hotel Uzbekistan, the Lenin Museum, and the Palace of arts are all interesting places to observe.

 Where to Stay in Tashkent

-The Top Chan Hostel is “the” place to stay in Tashkent.
-It seems that every traveller I encountered stayed here.
-This is a great place to meet travel buddies if travelling solo and Top Chan has a reputation for being a really fun hostel.
+This is a great place to meet travel buddies if you are travelling solo.
+Not to mention, Top Chan has a reputation for being a really fun hostel.

 Click here to check rates and availability at The Rooms Boutique Hotel.